 *2018 ST. JOSEPH COUNTY BREAKFAST WARS CHAMPION*

 Good luck making a decision from this robust menu.
 Stuffed French toast is a top choice for this Mishawaka eatery.
 The Farmers Omelet is an owner’s favorite.
 Customers have also said Macadoo’s makes the best loaded biscuits and gravy in The Bend.
 What’s the secret that crowned this game the best breakfast spot around here?
 Attention to detail.
 “This is my livelihood,” says owner Tim McDonald.
 “I want to make sure everything is perfect.”

 Known as “The Home of the House Croissant,” Nick’s Patio’s menu is wide-ranging to ensure everyone has something to eat.
 Bite into the French toast, topped with your choice of strawberries or blueberries.
 Order a Greek skillet and you’ll enjoy two eggs atop American fries, gyro meat, onions, tomatoes and crumbled feta cheese.
 And who says ice cream is just for dessert?
 Nick’s Patio serves the Waffle A La Mode with a scoop of vanilla ice cream and whipped cream.

 This South Bend pancake house is most well known for their apple pancakes cooked with fresh apples and cinnamon.
 They also feature German pancakes made with fresh lemon juice, but there is a lot more to offer here than just pancakes.
 Try the strawberry waffle, corned beef hash and a fresh fruit crepe.
 Wash all that down with some fresh squeezed orange juice.
 Keep an eye out for Nancy Wesler, the owner.
 She’ll greet you with a smile and check in on your meal.

 Peg Dalton has been serving up breakfast in downtown South Bend since 2001.
 She re-branded in 2017 to reflect not only her name, but a personal touch.
-Menu essentials include Peggs Eggs and Birds in the Nest, where two eggs are dropped in the hole of Texas toast with ham, cream cheese and chives.
+Menu essentials at Peggs include Peggs Eggs and Birds in the Nest, where two eggs are dropped in the hole of Texas toast with ham, cream cheese and chives.
 The restaurant’s decor is driven by community and the University of Notre Dame, giving you another taste of South Bend.